shawnzxiang/Restfb_Data_Fetcher/README.md

 # Simple data retrieve from Restfb using Java

-This small project was a screener warmup for my summer intern at IET where I worked on Aggie Feed (aggefeed.ucdavis.edu)
+This small project was a screener warmup for my summer intern at IET where I worked on Aggie Feed (aggiefeed.ucdavis.edu)

 This project can print and send data to a server, such as message, published dates and indicators of popularity in JSON format for database and string format for any public facebook page.